 - 1. Clinical education is NOT cancelled UNLESS: - ONE of the campuses is closed & classes are cancelled. - Program faculty/Clinical coordinator cancel clinical education based upon current or forecasted weather.
-Students may be notified by phone, email, text message, and/or private group social media page. - In the event that a scheduled day or evening classes are on a regular schedule and the other shift is cancelled due to changing weather conditions, the students attending that particular shift do not have to attend or make-up that clinical education activity. - In the event that part of your clinical education shift is cancelled due to changing weather conditions, i.e. morning classes cancelled, you must attend the afternoon portion of your clinical education if applicable or use SATO for afternoon. i.e. - Cancellation of clinical education authorized by the college or program faculty will not be rescheduled unless the student needs to complete specific exam competencies for graduation. - 2.
-During an inclement weather situation, the student will routinely use the county school system decision in which they reside or where the clinical education center is located to assist them in making an informed/safe decision to travel to clinical education.
+Students may be notified by phone, email, text message, and/or private group social media page. - In the event that scheduled day or evening classes are on a regular schedule and the other shift is cancelled due to changing weather conditions, the students attending that particular shift do not have to attend or make-up that clinical education activity. - In the event that part of your clinical education shift is cancelled due to changing weather conditions you must still attend the other portion of your shift (i.e. morning classes cancelled you must attend the afternoon portion of your clinical education if applicable or use SATO for afternoon). - Cancellation of clinical education authorized by the college or program faculty will not be rescheduled unless the student needs to complete specific exam competencies for graduation. - 2.
+During an inclement weather situation, the student will routinely use the county school system decision for the county in which they reside or where the clinical education center is located to assist them in making an informed/safe decision to travel to clinical education.
 However, if Southern does not cancel classes the clinical education must be rescheduled.
-(8/2021) rs